Since 2017

 How to choose a watermelon?

-Squeeze the watermelon in your hands: a cracking sound means it is already ripe.
-Tap the watermelon: a ripe specimen bounces back.
-Pay attention to appearance — in a quality product, the color of the stripes on the skin contrasts strongly.
-A ripe watermelon has thick skin.
-To check thickness, slightly prick the skin with your nail; if it punctures easily, the fruit is not yet ripe.
-A clear sound when tapping and a dry tip also indicate ripeness.
+Squeeze the watermelon with your hands: if you hear a crackling sound, then it is already ripe.
+Pat the watermelon: a ripe specimen will start to spring back.
+Pay attention to the appearance.
+In a quality product the colour of the stripes on the skin will contrast.
+In a ripe watermelon the skin becomes thick.
+To check the thickness, slightly pick at the skin with your nail – if it is pierced, then the fruit is not yet ripe.
+The ripeness of a watermelon is also indicated by a resonant sound when patted and a dry stem-end.

 How to choose peaches and apricots?

-Ripe apricots and peaches are very juicy; when pressed lightly, it seems juice will flow out of them.
+Ripe apricots and peaches are very juicy; when pressed, it seems that juice will flow out of them at any moment.
 Good fruits have velvety skin with fine fuzz.
 Ripeness is indicated by a reddened side.
-Avoid fruit that feels rock-hard — it was picked far too early to ever ripen properly, even on the kitchen counter.

 How to make vegetables and fruits as safe as possible?

-Sometimes finding unprocessed produce is impossible, so you have to buy what is available.
-In such cases, products need to be made as safe as possible.
-Thoroughly wash the vegetables and fruits, trying to wash off the harmful substances with which they were treated.
-Some advise using soap, while others note that soap can react chemically with substances on the skin and is not recommended.
-Unfortunately, washing will not completely remove pesticides since some penetrate the flesh.
-In many vegetables and fruits, harmful substances accumulate under the skin, so peel a thicker layer than usual.
+Wash the vegetables and fruits thoroughly, trying to wash off the skin the harmful substances with which they were treated.
+Some advise using soap, while others say that soap can enter into a chemical reaction with the substances on the surface, so they do not recommend using it.
+Unfortunately, washing will not rid vegetables and fruits of pesticides completely, since in some products they penetrate into the flesh.
+In many vegetables and fruits, harmful substances accumulate under the skin, so it should be cut off in a thicker layer.